Social Credit Party of Ontario: 1963 schism

 Social Credit Action supported Réal Caouette when he took his Ralliement des creditistes out of the Social Credit Party of Canada in September 1963, while the official party remained loyal to federal party leader Robert N. Thompson.
 Audy accused the Ontario Social Credit Association of being dominated by Protestant clergyman who were prejudiced against Caouette because he was a Catholic.
 Richard Day, a spokesperson for the official Social Credit League of Ontario derided the views of Social Credit Action as being "anti-Semitic, economic trash and hypocritical".

 Social Credit Action nominated six candidates in ridings in Toronto in the 1963 provincial election, while the official party, leaderless since the resignation of Philip Kelly the previous year, nominated only three candidates in rural ridings.
 The Social Credit Action candidates included Carmichael, Audy, Hartman and fascist John Ross Taylor.
 However, when it was reported that "the former leader of the Canadian Union of Fascists was running", the splinter group disassociated itself from Taylor on the eve of the election and he instead ran as a "Natural Order of Social Credit Organization" candidate.
 Audy was announced by Caouette as his Ontario lieutenant but did not end up running in the 1965 federal election.

-Subsequently, Carmichael was accused of allowing the Social Credit Action headquarters to become a meeting place and organizing centre for neo-Nazis disseminating anti-Semitic material, such as David Stanley and John Beattie.
+Subsequently, Carmichael was accused of allowing the Social Credit Action headquarters to become a meeting place and organizing centre for neo-Nazis disseminating antisemitic material, such as David Stanley and John Beattie.
 Carmichael denied the charge saying "we feel the Jews are trying to stir up hate this way to sell their Israel bonds."
-In October, the press reported that anti-Semitic leaflets were being distributed recruiting 14- to 21-year-olds to the right-wing "Canada Youth Corps" where they could be trained in explosives and weapons.
+In October, the press reported that antisemitic leaflets were being distributed recruiting 14- to 21-year-olds to the right-wing "Canada Youth Corps" where they could be trained in explosives and weapons.
 The leaflets featured photographs of Carmichael and Stanley and promoted meetings at the Social Credit Action headquarters.
 Carmichael denied any knowledge of the leaflets or the Canada Youth Corps, and dissociated himself from Stanley.
 Carmichael and Beattie clashed in the press in April 1965 after Beattie announced the formation of the Canadian Nazi Party announcing that he intended to recruit the "snivelling cowards" in Carmichael's Social Credit movement.
 Carmichael accused Beattie of trying to discredit his party.

 By the 1967 provincial election, Social Credit Action had disappeared.
 The official Social Credit party had elected Wilmer F. Trefold as its new leader in October 1963, the month after the provincial election.
 In November 1966, Harvey Lainson was elected leader and he led the party in the 1967 election, in which it ran seven candidates.